My Journey Through Fitness Wearables

 - Terrible for weightlifting—constantly had to take it off

-- Absolutely not compatible with jiu-jitsu
+- Really not ideal with jiu-jitsu

 Grabbing weights with a ring on your finger?
 Not ideal.
 Rolling in jiu-jitsu with a ring?
 Potentially dangerous.
 And when your two main activities are things you can't even wear your tracker for... what's the point?